 Additional Styles and Shapes

-Sometimes canvases are round or oval.
+Sometimes you can get canvases in round or oval shapes.
 I have only one oval…Personally I don’t care for elliptical sizes as they limit my ideas a little. but that’s just me 🙂 The quality is still good and also has the Convexo option too.

 ♥Just get out there and start painting and have fun, that is what matters the most!♥